ritvaj/b2b-saas-user-activation-analysis/README.md

 - Provide a single, explicit recommended action
 - Reduce ambiguity between discovery and execution

-All recommendations are **incremental, testable**, and aligned with the diagnosed root cause.
+All recommendations are incremental, testable through controlled experiments, and directly target the post-discovery friction identified in the analysis.

 ---